coldstorm/DesktopCS/README.md

 DesktopCS
 =================

-A WinForms implementation of the Coldstorm client.
+A WPF implementation of the Coldstorm client.